anchpop/wise_mans_haskell/book.md

 ## The Bind Operator

 !newthought(Now, that's) well and good, but what if we want to do some IO action based on the value of another IO action?
-To explain this, I'll be making heavy use of lambdas, so let me remind you how they work.
+To explain this we'll be using lambdas, so let's refresh our memory of how they work.

 ```haskell
 -- Create an anonymous function that takes a value, then applies show to it, then applies putStrLn to that, then returns the result.